What is a fake expert?

 Using fake experts is one of the oldest tricks in the book – and it works.
 It’s easy to get fooled – especially when the topic is science, or law or other thing that most of us don’t know much about.
 How can you spot a fake expert?

-Rule of thumb – if it’s a complicated issue, and the “expert” is disagreeing with the mainstream – you should probably google them.
+Rule of thumb – if it’s a complicated issue, and the “expert” is disagreeing with the mainstream – you should be careful about believing them.
+Find out what recognized experts say about the issue.

 How to spot a fake expert: